teracow/googliser/README.md

 `-r` or `--retries [INTEGER]`
 Number of download retries for each image.
 Default is 3.
 Maximum is 100.

+`-s` or `--save-links`
+Put the URL results file into sub-directory.
+If selected, the URL list will be found in '**download.links.list**' in the sub-directory.
+This file is always created in the temporary build directory.

 `-t` or `--timeout [INTEGER]`
 Number of seconds before Wget gives up.
 Default is 15.
 Maximum is 600 (10 minutes).